Generative and discriminative training of Boltzmann machine through Quantum annealing: Introduction

-While all three models in Fig. 1 are Boltzmann machines, the particular nomenclature adopted is because of slowness of learning in general Boltzmann machines, which is NP--hard.
-Hinton (2002) \cite{hinton2002training} proposed Restricted Boltzmann machine (RBM), which has no connections between hidden units and can be trained efficiently on a classical computer.
-Boltzmann machines have received a lot of attention as building blocks of multi-layer learning architectures for speech and image recognition \cite{jaitly2011learning, eslami2014shape}.
+A subclass of BM called the Restricted Boltzmann Machine (RBM) (see Fig\ref{fig:nomenclature}(b)) was proposed by Hinton (2002) \cite{hinton2002training} where the hidden and visible nodes had a bipartite structure.
+This structure allows an independent update of visible states, conditioned on the hidden states' knowledge and vice-versa.
+This property makes training of RBM very efficient on a classical computer.
+Boltzmann machines have received much attention as building blocks of multi-layer learning architectures for speech and image recognition \cite{jaitly2011learning, eslami2014shape}.
 The idea is that features from one RBM can serve as input to another RBM.
-By stacking RBMs in this way, one can learn features from features in the hope of arriving at a high level representation.
-It is known that approximate inference in deep Boltzmann machines can handle uncertainty in better way and deal with ambiguous data \cite{salakhutdinov2009deep}.
-However, the learning process of deep Boltzmann machines on classical computers is quite slow due to the complexity involved in computing the likelihood of an undirected model or its gradient.
-Among classical methods, sampling techniques are typically employed but can be time-consuming due to the slow mixing of Gibbs sampling.
-This issue has been addressed in literature by methods that need fewer sampling steps, for instance, Contrapositive divergence (CD), Persistent Contrapositive divergence (PCD) and Fast Persistent Contrapositive divergence (FPCD) learning methods \cite{hinton2002training,fischer2012introduction}.
+By stacking RBMs in this way, one can construct the architecture of a Deep Boltzmann machine (see Fig\ref{fig:nomenclature}(c)).
+It is known that approximate inference in deep Boltzmann machines can handle uncertainty better and deal with ambiguous data \cite{salakhutdinov2009deep}.